agentos-project/agentos/documentation/local_quickstart.rst

 this project uses.
 These classes are referred to as **Components** in PCS and they provide the foundation of any project built to execute in the PCS runtime.

-The default project creates a agent that walks down a 1-dimensional corridor by randomly choosing to step left or right.
+The default project creates an agent that walks down a 1-dimensional corridor by randomly choosing to step left or right.
 Let's try to run our default project::